act65/masters-thesis/proposal/proposal.md

 ### Proposed deliverables

 - Tutorial(s) on 'core' RL,
-- A model-based learner that is performant in the Atari ALE (or similar),
+- Learn a model that benefits from transfer between environments (Atari ALE or similar),
 - Essay on the future of model-based RL,
 - Definition and construction of a new benchmark for T(R)L,
-- Implementation/Reproduction of a TRL paper
+- Implement/reproduce a TRL paper

 Hopefully a few papers, but that is conditional on making discoveries.